SARAH-HADDAD/Design-Resources/readme.md

 [Pixbay](https://pixabay.com) | Stunning free images & royalty free stock.
 [DeviantArt](https://www.deviantart.com) | Explore over 350 million pieces of art while connecting to fellow artists and art enthusiasts.
 [pngimg](https://pngimg.com) | PNG images and cliparts for web design.
+[StickPNG](https://www.stickpng.com/fr) | StickPNG is a vibrant community of creative people sharing transparent PNG images which you can download for free and use in your personal non-commercial or educational projects.
+[Vecteezy](https://fr.vecteezy.com) | Free photos and videos.
 []() |

 <div align="right">